Grano22/reactComponents/README.md

     fd.append("myAwesomeFile", fc);
 }} onAllFileReceive={fcol=>{
     console.log("fileCollection", fcol);
-    //Do some actions for file collectin after all uploads!
+    //Do some actions for file collection after all uploads!
 }}/>
 ```